Our mission is to meet the spiritual and practical needs of the families of prisoners.

 In order to accomplish this, the Central Texas Hospitality House (CTHH) seeks to become a bridge of trust between the prisoners, their families and the churches of the community.
 This effort is important to keep recidivism from occurring, as well as prevent children from following the same mistaken path as their parents.

 What is the Central Texas Hospitality House (CTHH)?

-According to the dictionary, hospitality is where kindness and generosity is shown to guests or strangers.
-The CTHH is a place where caring people reach out to the family and friends of incarcerated individuals.
-Our desire is to do exactly as our name implies; we want to show kindness and generosity to those who have been separated from their loved ones.
+The Central Texas Hospitality House (CTHH) is a place where kindness and generosity are shown to guests, strangers and families seeking hope and support as they visit an incarcerated loved one.
+Our desire is to do exactly as our name implies; we want to show hospitality to those who have been separated from their family.

-In addition to shelter, we offer a comfortable environment, a listening ear, refreshments, games for the children, and a pleasant place to be while waiting for visitation times at the correctional facility.
+In addition to shelter, we offer a comfortable environment, a listening ear, refreshments, games for children and a pleasant place to be while waiting for visitation times at the correctional facility.